Introduction to Architecture

 Legal Definition and Structural Basics

-"The art, science or profession of planning, designing and constructing buildings in their totality taking into account their environment, in accordance with the principles of utility, strength and beauty."
+In the Philippines, Republic Act No. 9266 (The Architecture Act of 2004) defines architecture as: "The art, science or profession of planning, designing and constructing buildings in their totality taking into account their environment, in accordance with the principles of utility, strength and beauty."

 Throughout history, architecture has relied on fundamental structural systems to achieve stability: